abdulbasit-io/abdulbasit-io/README.md

 # 💫 About Me:
 👋 Hey there!
 I’m a backend enthusiast with a knack for building robust systems that power cool projects.
-Currently freelancing on an agricultural B2B marketplace platform, and loving every minute of it.
-When I’m not lost in backend code, I’m diving into Aptos Move to build on the blockchain. 🌐<br><br>I’m an introverted observer by nature, but I’m always up for collaborating on software engineering or backend roles—just give me a good problem to solve!
+Currently building [Librobase](https://librobase.com) - the next big thing for readers and writers.
+When I’m not lost in backend code, I’m diving into different blockchain ecosystems to build on the Blockchain. 🌐<br><br>I’m an introverted observer by nature, but I’m always up for collaborating on software engineering or backend roles—just give me a good problem to solve!
 Oh, and by the way, I’m actively looking for my next big gig, so if you're hiring, let's chat!<br><br>

 ## 🌐 Socials: